Frequently asked questions

 What is the point of your portfolio check?

-The purpose of the portfolio check is to determine your former performance, your costs and your currency risk in comparison to the market.
+The purpose of the portfolio check is to determine your former performance, your costs and your currency risk in comparison to the market, that you have achieved by yourself or that a bank managed for you.
 Understanding your willingness and capacity to take risk is important for us to act as your investment advisor.
 We want to provide you with the most appropriate investment strategy, and so we designed the questionnaire in line with regulatory requirements and industry best practice.

 How do you select the institutional portfolio managers in my portfolio?

 - Best performance and skills of investment talent who is responsible for the fund

 - Manager is invested with his own money in the strategy too

 - We select only investment talents we personally met

 - Deep analysis if strategy of manager is consistent over time and fits to current market situation

 - Combination of investment talents that brings best diversification

 An ETF (exchange-traded fund) is an investment fund that mimics the performance of a specific index, such as the Swiss Market Index or the S&P 500.
 An ETF can hold different assets: e.g. stocks, derivatives and commodities.
 Marmot analyses various ETFs in order to find the most attractive investments based on criteria such as cost, liquidity, and tax efficiency for Swiss residents.
 Compared to mutual funds that are traded only once per day an ETF can be sold and bought anytime during the official market hours.